AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 # Data model best practices{#data-model-best-practices}

-This document outlines key recommendations while designing the data model.
+This document outlines key recommendations while designing your Adobe Campaign data model.

 ## Overview {#overview}

 Adobe Campaign system is extremely flexible and can be extended beyond the initial implementation.
 However, while possibilities are infinite, it is critical to make wise decisions and build strong foundations to start designing your data model.

-This document will provide common use case and best practices to learn how to architect properly you Adobe Campaign tool.
+This document provides common use cases and best practices to learn how to architect properly you Adobe Campaign tool.

 ## Data model architecture {data-model-architecture}

-Adobe Campaign Standard is a powerful cross-channel campaign management tool that can help you align your online and offline strategies to create personalized customer experiences.
+Adobe Campaign Standard is a powerful cross-channel campaign management system that can help you align your online and offline strategies to create personalized customer experiences.

 ### Customer-centric approach {#customer-centric-approach}

-While most Email service providers are communicating to customers via a list-centric approach, Adobe Campaign relies on a relational database in order to leverage a broader view of the customers and their attributes.
+While most email service providers are communicating to customers via a list-centric approach, Adobe Campaign relies on a relational database in order to leverage a broader view of the customers and their attributes.

 This customer-centric approach is shown on the chart below.
-The **Profile** table in grey represents the main customer table around which everything is being built:
+The **Profile** resource in grey represents the main customer table around which everything is being built:

 ![](assets/customer-centric-data-model.png)